Comedian Domnic: Career

 In October 2010, Coelho's tiatr Novo Suria Udetana was launched towards the end of the month.
 He has staged his theatrical productions both domestically and internationally over the course of his career.
 Coelho has performed his works extensively abroad, touring countries such as Portugal, Germany, France, Canada, the United Kingdom, and various nations in the Persian Gulf region on multiple occasions.
 Additionally, he has entertained audiences in various regions across multiple states in his homeland of India.
 In May 2016, Coelho collaborated with his brother Luis Bachan to debut a new tiatr called Ami Soglim Ek (We Are One).
 This theatrical presentation celebrated the roles of a housewife and a young girl child, a theme that marked a significant production in the tiatr oeuvre of Coelho, his 20th production.
 The ensemble cast included Priscilla as Joyce, portraying the housewife, Sonali as a childlike character, Olga as the village belle, Michael as the local administrative officer (mamlatdar), Elias portrayed the character of the headstrong son, while Rons took on the role of a vigilant officer.
 Anil Pednekar's portrayal brought to life the character of Pandurang, embodying the villainous essence of the role on stage, while Coelho and Luis Bachan brought to life a comedic pair of freeloaders in this performance.
 The siblings also contributed their vocal talents to the tiatr.

 In the past, Coelho would typically produce and stage only a single tiatr per year.
 However, beginning in May 2016, the size and talent of the acting troupe assembled by Coelho enabled him to increase his annual tiatr output to two productions per year.
 Coelho has continued to write, direct, and star in new tiatr works.
 In December 2018, he released a tiatr titled Housewife, in which he not only assumed a comedic role but also sang.
 He portrayed a comedic character alongside his sibling Luis Bachan, with the comedy duo being assisted by up-and-coming amateur performers Avilla and Cassy.
 Coelho's comedic talents and stage presence in this production were noted by theatre critics to evoke comparisons to the popular Konkani tiatr comedian Anthony Mendes.
 More recently, in November 2023, Coelho premiered a new tiatr called Flying Kiss.
 This theatrical work focused on themes of family relationships and the importance of mutual support within a family unit, including between in-laws.
 The cast featured both established tiatr performers as well as newer, up-and-coming artists.
 As with Housewife, Coelho took on a key comedic role in the production, this time alongside other players.
 The ensemble featured performers such as Rosario Botelho, Priscilla, Manuel, Denzilia Menezes, Ubaldo, and Sonali Naik.
 Coelho took on the role of a comedian alongside Lino, Lanessa, and Joylan, as well as performing as a duo with Lino.

 Personal life

-Coelho's younger brother, known by his stage name Luis Bachan, is also active in the Konkani entertainment scene as a comedian.
+Coelho's younger brother, Luis, known by his stage name Luis Bachan, is also active in the Konkani entertainment scene as a comedian.